etattershall/internet-of-thingies/Setup/BluetoothBridge/README.md

 Edit `/etc/dhcpcd.conf` to add the standard settings for the bridge (should be exactly the same as `eth0` above it)

+**Remove eth0 entries and make this happen on startup somehow to prevent eth0 claiming the ip address!**
 ```
 interface br0
 static ip_address=130.246.77.144/22